airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 <!-- TODO: Talk to PM or Support to see if we should expand these steps. -->

 -   Access token for a SurveyMonkey app.
 The app must have the following scopes marked as **Optional** or **Required**:
         - View Surveys
-    - View Response
+        - View Responses
         - View Response Details
         - View Users
     For more information, see [Registering an App](https://developer.surveymonkey.com/api/v3/#registering-an-app) in the SurveyMonkey developer docs.

 <!-- /env:oss -->